Crash Bandicoot: The Wrath of Cortex: Development

 The Wrath of Cortex was originally intended to be designed by Mark Cerny, who had designed all the games in the series thus far, and published by Sony Computer Entertainment.
 The game under Cerny's direction was to be a free-roaming title with puzzle elements that would see Crash travelling between different planets.
-In early 2000, when Universal approached Traveller's Tales to be the development team behind the game, they produced a 3-D rendered demo of Crash running through a volcanic level.
+In early 2000, when Universal approached Traveller's Tales to be the development team behind the game, they produced a 3D rendered demo of Crash running through a volcanic level.
 Development of the game's engine began in mid-2000.
 It was originally titled Crash Bandicoot Worlds.

 On September 21, 2000, Universal Interactive Studios and Konami announced that they had entered an agreement that would enable Konami to publish a Crash Bandicoot game for next-generation game systems, with Universal Interactive handling the production of the games.
 The agreement served to break the Crash Bandicoot franchise's exclusivity to Sony-produced consoles and effectively made Crash Bandicoot a mascot character for Universal rather than Sony.
 After Universal fell out with Cerny and Sony, Traveller's Tales was forced to alter the game from a free-roaming title to a standard Crash title.
 Traveller's Tales had to begin development of the game from scratch and were given only twelve months to complete the game.